 Beng Krom is a very poor village on the far side of the Mekong River.
-Since 2006, we have provided school uniforms twice every year since, plus all the school copybooks, pens and pencils for this school of 750 children.
+Since 2006, we have provided school uniforms twice every year, plus all the school copybooks, pens and pencils for this school of 750 children.

 In 2004 we learned that the Beng Krom school had extremely high arsenic levels in the wells the government had installed to provide drinking water.
 Thanks to the generosity of our donors, TSF built a huge rainwater collection system using rain collected off the school roof, funneled into a giant tank, and then pumped into filtered vats with spigots.
 In 2008, we built new latrines for Beng Krom school, a three-unit system, updating their very primitive outhouses.
 Recently, at the principal’s request, we built a large playground, the first ever for these school children.

 As an integral part of our farm project in Roteang village, farmers are required to send their children to school.
-Knowing that resources are extremely limited (for school uniforms and travel) for these rural farmers, TSF built a two-room thatched schoolhouse on our farmland and hired two local staff members to teach Khmer and math skills.
+Knowing that resources are extremely limited (for school uniforms and transportation) for these rural farmers, TSF built a two-room thatched schoolhouse on our farmland and hired two local staff members to teach Khmer and math skills.
 Most of the farmers are illiterate and, in this way, their disadvantaged children receive a solid educational foundation.
 Over 125 children attend this school in three shifts every day.

 High School Sponsorship Program

 Through the generosity of our supporters, each year TSF can select ten to twelve 8th grade students for High School Sponsorship out of over 125 applications.
 The financial aid predominantly covers private after-school tutorials, offered by local teachers, and other incidental educational expenses.
 This help enables students to make good progress and to stay in school vs. working in the fields.
 High School sponsors write personal letters to their students four times a year and receive a letter back.
 This intercontinental support is a key factor for the student’s success.
 Graduating high school students who pass their college entrance exam and show English proficiency are eligible to receive a four-year University Sponsorship.

 University Sponsorship Program